Travel guide to the top of Moteng Pass

-Moteng pass is a high mountain pass at an elevation of 2.820m (9,252ft) above the sea level, located in the Butha-Buthe District in Lesotho.
-It's one of the highest mountain roads of Lesotho.
-The maximum slope is 17%.
+Moteng Pass is a high mountain pass at an elevation of 2.820m (9,252ft) above the sea level, located in the Butha-Buthe District of Lesotho.
+It's one of the highest roads of the country.

 How long is Moteng pass?

 Set high in the Drakensberg-Maluti Mountains of the Mountain Kingdom, the road to the summit is called A1.
 The pass is 77.9 km (48.4 miles) long, running from Qalo to Letseng-la-Terae.

 The road is totally paved.
 It’s generally good however it becomes more potholed than tarred, the closer you get to Mokhotlong.
 The maximum slope is 17%.
 It’s pretty curvy, with 4 extreme hairpin bends.
 The road carries a fair volume of traffic including some very large trucks.
 It has been the scene of numerous accidents, mostly involving trucks and buses.
 The Mahlasela Pass is not far on the same road.

 Is Moteng Pass open?

 Tucked away in the northern Highlands, heavy snowfalls frequently close the pass in winter.
 Time your trip well as the pass may be closed due to winter snow and ice.
 The road can be treacherous in snow and ice.
 It’s a beautiful pass to drive, but be vigilant during winter as the road gets very slippery.
 Even in the summer expect a cool climate.
 A minor gravel road north of the pass (-28.743026, 28.600871) climbs up to 2.901m (9,517ft) above the sea level.

 Is Moteng Pass worth it?